paulohcorreia/paulohcorreia.github.io/README.md

   + Alternativas para constituir associações fortes

-:it: Questo è il mio sito ufficiale.
-Lo usero per comunicare con la communità brasiliana residente nel nord d'Italia.
+:it: Questo è sito ufficiale che sarà usato per comunicare con la communità brasiliana residente nel nord d'Italia durante la V Conferenza dei Brasiliani Residenti all'estero.

 Questa sezione è in costruzione.

-:us: This is my official landing page.
-I will be using this website to communicate with the community of the Brazilians living in the North of Italy during the V Convention of Brazilians Living Abroad.
+:us: This the official page to employed as a communication tool to reach the community of the Brazilians living in the North of Italy during the V Convention of Brazilians Living Abroad.

 This section is under construction.